-Figure 1 outlines the process of using the console to configure and perform data collections.
+The following figure shows the process of using the console to configure and perform data collections.

 Figure 1.
 Using the Configuration Manager

 Clusters

 You must configure at least one cluster.
 A cluster is a logical collection of one or more computers (nodes) on which discoveries are executed.
 A discovery must be assigned to a cluster.
 A cluster can access an optional shared data location for discovery data.
 This reduces network traffic, and the processing load on the server/